BoraSoylu/fw-frontend/README.md

 In addition, the domain name farazywallet.com has already been acquired for this project.
 Once the app is deployed on Vercel, I will configure the DNS settings to point to the Vercel deployment, so that users can access the app at [farazywallet.com](https://farazywallet.com).

+## Coingecko API

+To retrieve cryptocurrency data, Farazy Wallet uses the Coingecko API.
+Coingecko is a popular cryptocurrency data provider that offers a comprehensive set of APIs for retrieving real-time and historical cryptocurrency data.
+With the Coingecko API, Farazy Wallet can retrieve the latest prices, market caps, and other cryptocurrency data that is needed to simulate a cryptocurrency portfolio.

 ## Technologies Used